Python 1b - Commenting

-Programmers use comments to explain to other people (and themselves) what different sections actually do.
-With huge programs comments are vital otherwise it would be too confusing.
+Programmers use comments to explain to other people (and themselves) what different sections do.
+With massive programs, comments are vital; otherwise, it would be too confusing.
 If you are creating Computer Science coursework, you will need comments to explain you understand and have written your own code.

 Comments over Multiple Lines

 Have a lot to say in one comment?
 Use three apostrophes ( ”’ ) at the start and three more at the end like below: